 - Don't let your nose or mouth touch public telephones or drinking fountains.

 - Don't share food or eating utensils with others.

-- Avoid close contact with others for the first two to four days.
+- Avoid close contact with others for the first 2–4 days.

 To lower your risk of catching a cold

 - Avoid close contact with people who have a cold.

 - Keep your hands away from your nose and mouth.

 - Wash your hands often, especially after coming in contact with someone who has a cold.